Jeiwan/uniswapv3-book/content/docs/milestone_3/more-on-fixed-point-numbers.md

 `ABDKMath64x64.sqrt` takes Q64.64 numbers so we need to convert `price` to such number.
 The price is expected to not have the fractional part, so we're shifting it by 64 bits.
-The `sqrt` function also returns a Q64.64 number but `TickMath.getTickAtSqrtRatio` takes a Q64.96 number–this is why we need to shift the square root by 96 - 64 bits to the left.
+The `sqrt` function also returns a Q64.64 number but `TickMath.getTickAtSqrtRatio` takes a Q64.96 number–this is why we need to shift the result of the square root operation by `96 - 64` bits to the left.